armync/ArminC-Windows-Debloat/README.md

 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/winutil_tweaks.png" width="50%" height="50%">
 </p>

-If until this step, there was no debloating involved, be it pre-made or post-installation, then the first part of it is going to be using [O&O Shutup](https://www.oo-software.com/en/shutup10).
-It can tweak most of the usual settings.
+For a deeper insight into the **privacy side of things**, [O&O Shutup](https://www.oo-software.com/en/shutup10) can be used.
 [Here is an example configuration](https://github.com/ArmynC/ArminC-Windows-Debloat/blob/main/pref/ooshutup10/ooshutup10.cfg).
-As a tip, disabling every feature can lead to compatibility errors.
+As a tip, toggling every option can lead to compatibility errors or deactivation of useful features.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/oo_shutup.png" width="50%" height="50%">
 </p>

-The second part via goes with [SohpiApp](https://github.com/Sophia-Community/SophiApp).
-It has more comprehensive settings.
-You can **deactivate some unnecessary services** that are not needed and even **remove UWP apps**.
+Also, [SophiaApp](https://github.com/Sophia-Community/SophiApp) has some comprehensive settings.
+It can **deactivate some unnecessary services** that are not needed and even **remove UWP apps**.
 Uninstalling unnecessary apps (e.g. help, maps) should be fine, but **refrain from the complex ones associated with the operating system**, such as Edge, Cortana, or Xbox, if not needed.
 Nowadays, Windows is so integrated that it will be challenging or almost impossible to use it in this way without encountering any errors if not experienced or using last-day tweakers.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/sophiapp.png" width="50%" height="50%">